codr7/tyred-java/README.md

 }
 ```

-`isModified` returns true if the record contains modifications for any dependent table, otherwise false.
+`isModified` returns `true` if the model contains modifications for any dependent table, otherwise `false`.

 ```java
 var db = new Database();